vidjil/vidjil/doc/user.md

 The productivitiy as computed by Vidjil-algo may differ from what computes other software.
 For instance, as of September 2019, IMGT/V-QUEST removes by default insertions and deletions from the sequences to compute the productivity, as it considers them as sequencing errors.
-Moreover IMGT/V-QUEST checks that there is no stop codon only in the CDR3 and not in the full sequence.
 # Can I see all the clones and all the reads ?

 The interest of NGS/RepSeq studies is to provide a deep view of any